 My options change when the perspective is altered slightly because I share some information with the reader and once the perspective is established, I can no longer go in other directions that I could have previously taken.
 The opening sentence predicates the reality of the moment.

-…what will my direction be?
+…so what will my direction be?

-In real life I might dart down one of the corridors and avoid a meeting, out one of the mall exits to my car and drive home never to see this person again, especially if the acquaintance is a former lover and we separated on terms that might be described as “a little rocky.”
-While driving home I might have an automobile accident, or I’m swallowed up by a sink hole, or a space ship pulls my car up into the bowels of the space ship to never be seen again.
+In real life I might dart down one of the corridors and avoid a meeting, out one of the mall exits to my car and drive home never to see this person again, especially if the acquaintance is a former romantic relationship and we separated on terms that might be described as “a little rocky.”
+While driving home I might have an automobile accident, or I’m swallowed up by a sink hole, or a space ship pulls my car up into the bowels of the space ship never to be seen again.

 Or I don’t drive home but simply walk to another mall entrance and enter again at another section to continue my shopping, or have lunch at one of the many restaurants.
 Walk down to Barnes and Nobles and buy a book about writers on writing and take my new book to Red Robin and have a burger and a beer for lunch while flipping through the pages of the book.

-I don’t dart down a mall corridor.
+But I don’t dart down a mall corridor.
 My eyes are the eyes of a 67 year old.
 I continue to approach the person.
 I’m now close enough for my eyes to focus and I realize the person I see in the distance is a young woman of about 25.
-We pass at the mall and I continue on to the book store to buy my book and to have a burger for lunch.
+We pass at the mall.
+I continue on to the book store to buy my book and to have a burger for lunch.

-Suddenly I hear a loud KABOOM!…. and people are running wildly every where….
+Suddenly I hear a loud KABOOM!…. and people are running wildly in all directions….